‘I Tried to Stop the Bloody Thing’Print

 “I knew that it was my business to protest, however futile protest might be,” wrote Russell, decades later.
 “I felt that for the honour of human nature those who were not swept off their feet should show that they stood firm.”
 And stand firm and honor the best of human nature they did.
 Their battle was not won, but it remains an example for our own time, a time increasingly shadowed by conflict, a time when we still, as General Omar Bradley once said, “know more about war than we know about peace.”
 As the 100th anniversary of 1914 approaches, who now seem the heroes—Russell and those like him, or those who dutifully marched off to be slaughtered at the Somme?

 Adam Hochschild is the author of six books.
-This article is drawn from his seventh, To End All Wars: A Story of Loyalty and Rebellion, 1914–1918, which will be published in May.
+This article is drawn from his seventh, To End All Wars: A Story of Loyalty and Rebellion, 1914–1918, published in May 2011.

 Comments are closed for this post.